Virtual Meeting Etiquette: 15 Essential Rules for Professional Video Calls

 One-on-one meetings

 In one-on-one conversations, the focus is often on trust, clarity, and honest discussion.
-A structured but relaxed tone works best.
+Whether it's a virtual interview, or just a small meeting to catch-up, structured but relaxed tone works best.

 - Set a clear agenda with a few discussion points so both people know what to expect.